 Journalists can remedy these gaps by ensuring that their stories include as much context as possible, for example by explaining how NAFTA affected the ability of corporations to purchase farmland in Latin America.

-AR: What mistakes do you see reporters making, and what can they do to improve their coverage?
+DC: What mistakes do you see reporters making most often, and what can they do to improve their coverage?

 ABS: A common mistake is using language imprecisely, and thus creating a false impressions in the mind of the reader.

 For example: Writing "Michael did not become a US citizen until 14 years after he moved here," rather than correctly stating: "Although Michael had lived in the US for 14 years, he was not eligible to apply for US citizenship until he had had his green card for five years.
 He applied the first week he was eligible, and became a citizen last March."

 DC: What are the most effective ways for journalists to include organizations like yours in their stories?

 ABS: We can shed light on the issue or issues that you are writing about.
 As an organization, we do our best to respond to media inquiries promptly.
 Journalists can help us do that by clearly indicating the topic of their inquiry and the date of their deadline.